debmhteach/CS3300HW06Rspec/README.md

       expect(project.valid?).to eq(false)
     end

-    it "ensures the description is present" do project = Project.new(title: "Title")
-      expect(project.valid?).to eq(false)
-    end

     it "should be able to save project" do project = Project.new(title: "Title", description: "Some description content goes here")